In this section we break down a number of points into bite-sized pieces. You can find them recreated on a single page

-So... we've just seen money being created.
-Sean has a legally binding debt on the system and Mark, having provided the materials and labor to repair Sean's roof, quite rightly is the possessor of (he is the 'bearer' of) the corresponding number of legal credits/claims.
+So... we've seen money being created.
+Sean has a legally binding debt on the system and Mark, having provided the materials and labor to repair Sean's roof, quite rightly is the possessor of (he is the 'bearer' of) the corresponding number of legal claims.
 Mark can now spend that money on whatever he likes.
-Or he can save it.
+Or, alternatively, he can save it.

 Sean didn't have to leave his roof in a state of disrepair while he labored elsewhere for a wage, 'saving up' the money to pay Mark.

 He also didn't have to seek out someone who could lend him money, thus he did not have to enter a lender-borrow relationship or pay interest.

-Let's continue.
+Let's continue with another example.
 Lauren would like to extend her property.
 Lauren's property is also the location of her daycare business, so extending it will allow her to expand her business and her ability to serve the community.
-Just as above, Lauren can enter into a legally binding 'promise to reciprocate' in order to create the money that will pay for the work to be done.
+Just as above, Lauren can enter into a legally binding 'promise to pay' in order to create the money that will pay for the work to be done.
 She will take on a debt, 2000 units this time, and Jo - a skilled builder - will carry out the work that will earn him the title to those claims.